 Few of us have the time to keep a regular eye on wholesale energy prices, or to switch and save every month or so.
 Fixed-rate plans bring far more stability.

 Basically, with a variable energy tariff, you’re gambling on prices falling.
 If they do, you’re a winner.
 But if energy prices rise, you’d probably be better off on a fixed-rate plan.

 In April this year, Ofgem, the UK energy regulator will increase their price cap, due to rising wholesale energy prices.
 It means that prices for variable rate tariffs could go up.
 So now’s a great time to switch to OVO and get a better energy deal!

 Tariff-related issues can be a bit confusing – so here we answer some of the most commonly asked questions:

 I pay monthly by Direct Debit – will my payments change straight away?

 If you’re on a variable rate tariff, it’s the basic price of a unit (kilowatt hour/kWh) of energy that can go up and down.

-So if fuel prices go up, but you’ve built up a reasonable amount of credit, your monthly Direct Debit might not need to rise straight away.
+So if your supplier changes the rate you pay and you’ve built up a reasonable amount of credit – your monthly Direct Debit might not need to rise straight away.

 Do suppliers always pass on price cuts to their variable rate customers?

-So even if you’re on a so-called standard variable tariff and you’ve read or heard that energy prices are falling, you can’t take it for granted that your prices will fall accordingly – or the fall might be so small that you hardly notice it.
+So even if you’re on a variable tariff and wholesale energy prices drop, you shouldn’t take it for granted that your prices will fall too.
+The fall might actually be so small that you hardly notice it.